Shetland’s Archaeological Monuments and Landscapes (SCQF Level 6) College Certificate

 How will I be assessed?

-On completion of History of Shetland in 100 Sites Part 2, the student should have:
+On completion of this course, the student should have:

 - The ability to recognise archaeological features in the landscape.